 A Tutorial On How To Sew Buttonholes

 Buttonholes are made by using a zig-zag stitch that is built into most sewing machines.
-Turn to your machine manual on how to use your machine to make buttonholes as all machines are different.
+Refer to your machine manual on how to use your machine to make buttonholes, as all machines are different.
 Below is a general outline on how to make buttonholes for a professional look.

 But before you start sewing, you might also want to check out how to measure and mark your buttonholes.
 You might also be interested in the different types of buttons and closures that you can use.